Quantum Invariants and Fiberedness: Table of slopes

 \section{Table of slopes}

 We give a table of slopes of the $F_K$ invariant of fibered Montesinos knots up to 10 crossings, and Jones slopes for comparison. $F_K$ slopes are in bold, the Jones slopes are underscored.

-We mark by asterisk the boundary of the interval where the exceptional slopes lie, whose existence was proved for Montesinos and alternating knots \cite{Ichihara2023}.
+Exceptional slopes of a knot $K$ tend to span an interval bounded by two boundary slopes.
+See \cite[Thm.\!
+1]{Ichihara2023} for a precise statement in case of Montesinos and alternating knots.
+We include the boundaries of this interval, denoted by asterisk, for comparision with $F_K$ and Jones slopes.